vigji/bubbola/README.md

 ## Building Binaries

 Bubbola can be compiled into standalone executables for multiple platforms using PyInstaller.
+The build system uses a **single, unified approach** that works both locally and in GitHub Actions.

+**Note:** We use `make build` for local development and the same build script is used automatically in GitHub Actions.

 ### Local Binary Build

 **Prerequisites:**
-- Python 3.12
+- Python 3.11
 - Build dependencies installed: `pip install -e ".[build]"`

-**Quick Build:**
+**Recommended Build Method:**
 ```bash
 # Build for current platform
 make build